benmiller314/dsam2023fall/schedule.md

 <h3 id="week-11"><a href='{{site.github_url}}/plans/week-11'>Week 11: Mon, Nov 06</a> – People's choice 1</h3>
-By Friday, **read** *TBD!
+By Friday, **read**... *TBD!
 One possible cluster might be on topic modeling and distant reading.
 That could include...*
 * Underwood, Ted.
 “Topic Modeling Made Just Simple Enough.”
 The Stone and the Shell, 7 Apr.
 2012, <a href="http://tedunderwood.com/2012/04/07/topic-modeling-made-just-simple-enough/">http://tedunderwood.com/2012/04/07/topic-modeling-made-just-simple-enough/</a>.
 * Meeks, Elijah, and Scott B Weingart.
 “The Digital Humanities Contribution to Topic Modeling.” _Journal of Digital Humanities_, vol. 2, no. 1, Apr.
 2013, <a href="http://journalofdigitalhumanities.org/2-1/dh-contribution-to-topic-modeling/">http://journalofdigitalhumanities.org/2-1/dh-contribution-to-topic-modeling/</a>.
 * More from that issue of _Journal of Digital Humanities_